razchiriac/edge-band/README.md

-# my-garden
+# edge-band
-Garden monitoring web app
+Web app to aid in the use of the automatic edge band machine at Vanbert Corporation.